nosilver4u/ewww-image-optimizer/readme.txt

 * Lossless JPG, PNG, GIF, and SVG image optimization (8% average savings)
 * WebP conversion compatible with all web hosts (60% average savings)
 * Optimize images from [any plugin](https://docs.ewww.io/article/84-plugin-compatibility)
+* Image Detective to help you identify improperly scaled images and better optimize LCP images
 * Resize images at upload or in bulk
 * Lazy Load with auto-scaling for responsive images–uses properly-sized placeholders to prevent layout shift (CLS)
 * Sharpen thumbnail images for better quality